weiyilai/twelve-factor/content/admin-processes.md

 ## XII.
 Admin processes

 ### Run admin/management tasks as one-off processes

+#### 1. A twelve-factor app distinguishes between its regular business processes and one-off administrative tasks.

-The [process formation](./concurrency.md) is the array of processes that are used to do the app's regular business (such as handling web requests) as it runs.
-Separately, developers will often wish to do one-off administrative or maintenance tasks for the app, such as:
+The [process formation](./concurrency.md) defines the array of processes used to run the app’s regular operations (such as handling web requests).
+Separately, developers often need to perform ad hoc administrative or maintenance tasks.

+##### Examples

+Administrative tasks include:

-* Running database migrations (e.g. `manage.py migrate` in Django, `rake db:migrate` in Rails).
+- Running database migrations (e.g. `manage.py migrate` in Django,
+  `rake db:migrate` in Rails).
-* Running a console (also known as a [REPL](http://en.wikipedia.org/wiki/Read-eval-print_loop) shell) to run arbitrary code or inspect the app's models against the live database.
-Most languages provide a REPL by running the interpreter without any arguments (e.g. `python` or `perl`) or in some cases have a separate command (e.g. `irb` for Ruby, `rails console` for Rails).
+- Launching a REPL (Read-Eval-Print Loop) shell to execute arbitrary code or inspect the app’s models against the live database.
-* Running one-time scripts committed into the app's repo (e.g. `php scripts/fix_bad_records.php`).
+- Executing one-time scripts committed into the app’s repository (e.g.

-One-off admin processes should be run in an identical environment as the regular [long-running processes](./processes.md) of the app.
-They run against a [release](./build-release-run.md), using the same [codebase](./codebase.md) and [config](./config.md) as any process run against that release.
-Admin code must ship with application code to avoid synchronization issues.
+  `php scripts/fix_bad_records.php`).

+#### 2. A twelve-factor app runs admin processes in an environment identical to its long-running processes.

+Admin processes are executed against a [release](./build-release-run.md) using the same [codebase](./codebase.md) and [config](./config.md) as all other processes.
+This ensures consistency and prevents synchronization issues between administrative tasks and the running app.

+##### Examples

-The same [dependency isolation](./dependencies.md) techniques should be used on all process types.
-For example, if the Ruby web process uses the command `bundle exec thin start`, then a database migration should use `bundle exec rake db:migrate`.
-Likewise, a Python program using Virtualenv should use the vendored `bin/python` for running both the Tornado webserver and any `manage.py` admin processes.
+The same [dependency isolation](./dependencies.md) techniques apply to every process type.
+For instance, if a Ruby web process is started with `bundle exec thin start`, then a database migration should be run with `bundle exec rake db:migrate`.
+Likewise, a Python application using Virtualenv should invoke the vendored `bin/python` for both the web server and any `manage.py` admin tasks.

+##### Guidance

-Twelve-factor strongly favors languages which provide a REPL shell out of the box, and which make it easy to run one-off scripts.
-In a local deploy, developers invoke one-off admin processes by a direct shell command inside the app's checkout directory.
-In a production deploy, developers can use ssh or other remote command execution mechanism provided by that deploy's execution environment to run such a process.
+In local deployments, one-off admin processes are invoked directly via shell commands within the app’s checkout directory.
+In production, such tasks are executed using SSH or another remote command execution mechanism provided by the deployment environment.